celo-org/optimism/packages/contracts-bedrock/Celo.README.md

 - Since we are using the Custom Gas Token feature with a preexisting balance, we use a storage setter design pattern (deploying a different implementation to the OptimismPortal proxy during the transition period), which allows us to set a specific storage slot to the desired value.

 ## L2 Deploy Script Notes (`L2Genesis.s.sol`)
-- The required Celo core contracts were added to `Deploy.s.sol` for devnet deployment.
+- The required Celo core contracts were added to `L2Genesis.s.sol` for devnet deployment.
 For mainnet, this step is skipped, and we instead rely on the blockchain migration tool for the entire blockchain state.

 ## CeloSuperchainConfig
 - The Superchain has the power to pause/unpause the Celo network.
 To enable us to unpause the network when necessary, we introduced `CeloSuperchainConfig`, which adds a Guardian account with the same permissions as the Superchain.
 This allows us to pause/unpause the network in case of an emergency.